United States and the Russian invasion of Ukraine: January–February 2022: outbreak of war, introduction of new sanctions

-On February 22, 2022, the United States declared the Russian advance into the Donbass an "invasion."
+On February 22, 2022, the United States declared the Russian advance into the Donbas an "invasion."
 The Biden administration and OFAC announced the blocking of property under E.O.
 14024 for notable members of the Russian government including Alexander Bortnikov of the Federal Security Service (FSB) and the First Deputy Chief of Staff of the Presidential Administration of Russia Sergey Kiriyenko.
 State-backed bank Promsvyazbank and its CEO Petr Fradkov were also cited; the Russian state development corporation VEB.RF as well.
 Over forty subsidiaries to Promsvyazbank and VEB.RF were named to the list, as were five ships owned by Promsvyazbank: one roll-on/roll-off cargo ship, two tankers and two container ships.
 The Biden administration described this as the "first tranche" of sanctions.

 On February 23, 2022, an unidentified senior U.S. defense official was quoted by Reuters saying that "80 percent" of Russian forces assigned and arrayed along Ukraine's border were ready for battle and that a ground incursion further into Ukraine could commence at any moment.
 On the same day, the Ukrainian parliament approved the decree of President Volodymyr Zelenskyy on the introduction of a state of emergency.
 On February 24, 2022, the Russian Federation President Vladimir Putin announced that he had made the decision to launch a "special military operation" in eastern Ukraine.
 Russian forces launched missile attacks against targets across Ukraine shortly afterward.
 Following the attacks, White House announced an expansion of its sanctions programs.